Quantum Simulation via Stochastic Combination of Unitaries: Supplementary Information

-In the Letter, we compare the experimentally measured fidelities with those of an ideal damped GHZ state, i.e. one hypothetically prepared on a noise-free quantum device.
+In the main article, we compare the experimentally measured fidelities with those of an ideal damped GHZ state, i.e. one hypothetically prepared on a noise-free quantum device.
 For these values, we use the following analytic calculations.
 The $n$-qubit GHZ state preparation involves $n-1$ instances of CNOT-induced amplitude damping.
 As a result, the all-one population is reduced by a factor of $(1-p)^{n-1}$, and the coherences are reduced by $(1-p)^{(n-1)/2}$.
-Using these damped values in Eq. \eqref{eq: fidelity-decomp} gives an analytically predicted fidelity of $F = \frac{1}{4}\left(1+(1-p)^{(n-1) / 2}\right)^2$.
+Using these damped values in Eq. \eqref{eq: fidelity-decomp} in the main text gives an analytically predicted fidelity of $F = \frac{1}{4}\left(1+(1-p)^{(n-1) / 2}\right)^2$.

-\subsection{Damped GHZ: Resource Analysis}
+\subsection{Damped GHZ Resource Analysis}

-In this section, we compare the resource costs of our SCU-based approach to the direct circuit implementation shown in Figure \ref{fig:damping-circuit}.
+In this section, we compare the resource costs of our SCU-based approach to the direct circuit implementation shown in Fig. \ref{fig:damping-circuit}.
 Compared to previously proposed circuits for amplitude damping \cite{rost_simulation_2020}, we designed this circuit to be CNOT-efficient to make a fairer comparison with our stochastic approach.
 In Table \ref{table:damping-resources}, we show that SCU requires a sampling overhead of $(1+p)^2$ per instance but has a reduced average CNOT cost of $\frac{2p}{1+p}$.
 SCU thus offers significant reductions in circuit depth, especially pronounced for weak damping parameters $p$.
 As an example, consider our eight-qubit GHZ simulation with $p=5\%$.
 For this case, the SCU approach requires a sampling overhead of $\lambda^2 = 1.98$.
 However, including damping in the eight-qubit MQC circuit uses 28 CNOT gates with the direct approach compared to an average of 1.27 CNOT gates with SCU.
 Thus, with minimal sampling overhead, our SCU-based approach reduces these gate costs by over an order of magnitude.

 For strong damping parameters $p$, the average CNOT cost with SCU is at most 1, still an improvement over the direct circuit.
 However, as the sampling overhead per instance increases, the scalability of this method suffers and eventually becomes impractical.
-In general, we recommend researchers balance this trade-off between depth reductions and sampling overhead for their specific applications.
+In general, this trade-off between depth reductions and sampling overhead should be balanced for particular applications.